Close

 The Claim Settlement Ratio is a key performance metric showing the percentage of claims an insurer has paid.
 A consistently high ratio indicates an insurer’s financial stability and its reliable history with policyholders.
 This number is non-negotiable.
 It tells you if the insurer keeps its promises when your family needs it most.

 Add-on benefits, or riders, are important for tailoring a policy to cover specific potential needs.
-You can add coverage for significant events, such as a diagnosis of a critical or terminal illness or accidental death.
+They purposefully customize your baseline coverage.
+By adding a critical illness rider or an accidental disability rider, your policy will pay out a lump sum while you are still alive but unable to work due to a severe medical diagnosis or an accident.
 With these riders, you can build a protection plan that reflects your individual needs.

 Payout Options